 A resume should be a reflection of your creativity and personality, especially if you are applying for an art or design-related job.
 When building your resume on InDesign, Photoshop, or Microsoft Word, operate with the principle that less is more.
 Use bold, simple lines and keep your font and font size uniform throughout, allowing for a maximum of two different fonts.

 4. Sending Mass Resume Emails

-This is asking for a mistake.
+This is asking for trouble.
 Employers are on the lookout for the mass resume, and will take it as a sign that you aren’t serious about the position.
-Employers are looking for a resume that is specific to their business.
+Employers are looking for resumes that are specifically tailored to their business.
 A personalized resume shows that you put in the extra effort, and took the time to curate a professional, thorough document.

 5. Submitting a Boring Resume

 Nothing gets tossed faster than a boring resume.
 Avoid generic statements, and show instead of tell.
-Use active language to convey action, and share some personality.
-Tailor your resume to the job you are applying for.
+Use active language to convey action, and don’t forget to include your accomplishments.
 For jobs in the creative industry, you have a lot of artistic freedom.
 Search the web for some imaginative ideas.